RAvenGEr/simple-beast-client/README.md

 * Redirection
 * Action on failure

-Contains a URL parser based on Boost.Regex which accepts URLs as a string (similar to RFC3986), or as components.
+Contains a URL class that can parse strings, based on Boost.Regex, accepting URLs similar to RFC3986, or can be constructed from components.

 ```c++
 // Simple string format